pipe-cd/tutorial/tutorial/content/en/10-overview/_index.md

 **2. Piped (Agent)**
    - plans & executes deployments
-   - sends states to Control Plane
+   - sends states to Control Plane periodically
    - is a stateless single binary component.
 So it's easy to run and manage.

 ### FAQ: Why PipeCD has Control Plane and Agent?

-**A. For scalability in a large organization with security.**
+**A. For scalability in a organization with security.**

 - What if an agent does everything?